loopdigga96/human-recognition/README.md

 # human-recognition
-Classification algorithm for classification human, on biometric data
+Classification algorithm for classification human, on biometric data, using siamese neural networks using Keras.